What Breed Makes the Best Pack Goat

 What is the best pack goat breed?

 Let’s first dive into generalities of what I look for in a pack goat.
 First, I must say… IT’S WAY MORE ABOUT THE BREEDER AND PROVEN GENETICS THAN IT IS THE BREED ALONE!!!
+For info on where to buy goats, check out our Goats for Sale page.
 Now, bear in mind that basing your decision off of looking at a buck, doe, or baby is PhD level knowledge.
 I believe that very few of us have enough skill to do this well.
 It’s taken me years of experience, and sometimes I still feel like I’m not sure.
 To the untrained eye it’s all guess work to know what kind of wether a kid will grow to be.
 Additionally, to determine this from the look of its mother and father is total guesswork for a beginner.

 I look for a leggy goat whose body-to-leg ratio has more leg.
 When a goat has a deep body, he is carrying inefficient weight.
 I look for a bit of width in a nice flat back; nice straight legs with his rear hooves pointing slightly outward.
 The rear hooves pointing slightly outward is to avoid a “rolling ankle” that will show up if it they are too straight.
 I’m also not a fan of really long goats which is what the dairy industry is currently breeding for.
 You want a “short wheel base.”